mjavanmardi/polaris/README.md

 * libodb-sqlite-2.4.0
 * sqlite3 (3.11.1)

+The script get-deps.cmd requires Python.
+It is known to work with Python 2.7.11 32 bit version.
+It also requirs the "requests" package ('pip install requests').

 There is a convenience polaris_env.bat script that appends all of the paths with necessary dlls to the PATH varaible so those can be found when you run an application.
 Please note that the batch file MUST be copied to the directory where you wish to have you dependecies.
 The environment is only good for that command shell.

-Example: (NOTE: this should be performed in a Visual Studio Native Tools Command Shell) -- NOTE:
+Example: (NOTE: this should be performed in a Visual Studio x64 Native Tools Command Shell) -- NOTE:
 	get-deps.cmd now locates the proper Visual Studio installation and set it up - so no longer REQUIRES the tools command shell.